Abrahm18/Introduction-to-Flexbox/README.md

 ![screenshot](flebox.png)

-What you will see below is everything necessary to be able to cook what a Tequeño empanada and pancake is.
+It will be difficult to learn Flebox if you don't pay attention to what you do.

 ## Built with